 20 Meal Plan is required for all first-year resident students.

-Singles, triples and quads are available in select residence halls.
+Singles and doubles are available in residence halls.

 After the Financial Aid Office has received your application, you will receive instructions on what information is still needed to complete your file.